 Actuarial Assumptions - Actuarial valuations for the HIS plan are conducted biennially.
-The July 1, 2020 HIS valuation is the most recent actuarial valuation and was used to develop the liabilities for June 30, 2020.
-The July 1, 2018 HIS valuation was used to develop the liabilities for June 30, 2019.
+The July 1, 2020 HIS valuation is the most recent actuarial valuation and was used to develop the liabilities for June 30, 2021 and 2020.
 Liabilities originally calculated as of the actuarial valuation date have been recalculated as of June 30, 2020 using a standard actuarial roll-forward technique.
-The total pension liabilities as of June 30, 2020 and 2019 were determined using the following actuarial assumptions:
+The total pension liabilities as of June 30, 2021 and 2020 were determined using the following actuarial assumptions:

-Inflation 2.40%

-Salary Increases 3.25% average, including inflation

-2.21% in 2020 and 3.50% in 2019, net of pension plan investment

-Investment Rate of Return expense, including inflation
+Inflation2.40%Salary Increases3.25% average, including inflationInvestment Rate of Return2.16% in 2021 and 2.21% in 2020, net of pension plan investment expense, including inflation

-2020 and 2019 Mortality Rates were based on the Generational PUB-2010 with Projection Scale BB-2018 tables and Generational RP-2000 with Projection Scale BB tables, respectively.
+2021 and 2020 Mortality Rates were based on the Generational PUB-2010 with Projection Scale BB-2018 tables.

-The actuarial assumptions that determined the total pension liability as of June 30, 2020 and 2019 were based on the results of an actuarial experience study for the period July 1, 2013 through June 30, 2018.
+The actuarial assumptions that determined the total pension liability as of June 30, 2021 and 2020 were based on the results of an actuarial experience study for the period July 1, 2013 through June 30, 2018.

-Discount Rate - The discount rate used to measure the total pension liability at June 30, 2020 and 2019 was 2.21% and 3.50% respectively.
+Discount Rate - The discount rate used to measure the total pension liability at June 30, 2021 and 2020 was 2.16% and 2.21% respectively.
 In general, the discount rate for calculating the total pension liability is equal to the single rate equivalent to discounting at the long-term expected rate of return for benefit payments prior to the projected depletion date.
 Because the HIS benefit is essentially funded on a pay-as-you-go basis, the depletion date is considered to be immediate, and the single equivalent discount rate is equal to the municipal bond rate selected by the FRS Actuarial Assumption Conference.
 The Bond Buyer General Obligation 20-Bond Municipal Bond Index was adopted as the applicable municipal bond index.
 The change between the two measurement dates is due to the changes in the applicable municipal bond index between the dates.

-Sensitivity of the Proportionate Share of the Net Position Liability to Changes in the Discount Rate - The following represents the Fund's proportionate share of the net pension liability calculated as of September 30, 2020 and 2019 using the discount rate of 2.21% and 3.50%, respectively, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (1.21% and 2.50%, respectively) or one percentage point higher (3.21% and 4.50%, respectively) than the current rate (in thousands):
+Sensitivity of the Proportionate Share of the Net Position Liability to Changes in the Discount Rate - The following represents the Fund's proportionate share of the net pension liability calculated as of September 30, 2021 and 2020 using the discount rate of 2.16% and 2.21%, respectively, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (1.16% and 1.21%, respectively) or one percentage point higher (3.16% and 3.21%, respectively) than the current rate (in thousands):